Tobostus/series-plotter/README-EN.md

 In case you want to self-host a copy of this program to experiment with, we recommend using [VSCode](https://code.visualstudio.com/) with Ritwick Dey's Extension **Live Server**.

 ## User interface
-*This program is optimized for use with [Firefox](https://www.mozilla.org/en-US/firefox/new/).
+*The user interface is currently optimized for use with [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 Other browsers might render elements differently.*

 When you first open the page, you are greeted by this user interface (an English version might be added in a later update):